African Hunt Pricing

 - Costs are based on the size of aircraft required and flight distance

-- Air charters prices are always quoted as 'subject to change' due to fuel cost rises.
+- Air charter prices are nearly always quoted as 'subject to change' due to fuel cost rises.

 Other Optional Hunt Charges

-- Extra vehicle rental - about US$575 per day - Optional extra should you wish your non-hunting clients to go out into the bush while you are hunting.
+- Extra vehicle rental - about US$575 per day.
+This is an optional extra should you wish your non-hunting observers to go out into the bush, possibly game viewing, while you are hunting.

-- Extra bait vehicle rental - about US$400 per day - Optional and useful extra if you on a tight schedule, for example a 15 day hunt on a 21 day licence.
+- Extra bait vehicle rental - about US$400 per day.
+This an optional and useful extra if you on a tight schedule, for example a 15 day hunt on a 21 day licence.
 Utilizing another vehicle to do cat baiting and bait checking leaves you free to continue hunting other species.